In this guide

 Figure Skating 2026 World Championships

-- Ice Dance and Pairs champion markets
+- Ice Dance and Pairs champion forecast markets

 Biathlon World Cup 2026

-- Overall biathlon World Cup standings markets
+- Overall biathlon World Cup standings forecast markets

 Winter Sports Trading Edge